TradingCyborg/toyproblems/README.md

 Copy code
 <button onclick="calculateNetSalary()">Calculate Net Salary</button>
 When the user enters the basic salary and benefits and clicks the button, the function will calculate the net salary and display it in the results element.
+AUTHOR.
+DANIEL KINYUA WACHIRA.
+LICENSE.
+MORINGA SCHOOL,NGONG,NAIROBI.

-You can customize and integrate this code into your HR or payroll management system to help calculate and display net salaries for employees.
-Please note that this code is a basic example and can be extended and enhanced to suit your specific payroll calculation needs.
+can be extended and enhanced to suit your specific payroll calculation needs.